 Moderately easy to master, box scrapers used by homeowners are most commonly used for leveling soil to fill holes, change drainage characteristics, and create a smooth, attractive graded surface for lawn seeding, landscaping, or surface preparation for sod.
 As with any do-it-yourself project, the end result depends a great deal upon the skill of the operator.

 This is how to level your yard using a box scraper.

 1. Install the box scraper on the hitch of the tractor.
 With smaller, wheeled units, there is only a single hitch.
 Adjust the wheels on the scraper as required.

+2. Larger units are attached by a three-point hydraulic hitch; two lower arms are attached, and the adjustable upper link should be set so the unit sits level.
 Attach the unit first and then adjust the upper link.
 Do NOT lower the teeth or shanks until you are on the actual job site.

 3. Check to see if the hydraulic lift is working correctly.
 Observe all safety precautions when operating tractors and power equipment.
 Drop the implement slowly to prevent damaging it.